 We’re no strangers to reviewing premium laptops in the Which? labs, but it’s rare to have two titans on test at the same time.

-In this month’s lab schedule, both the Dell XPS 13 and the 13-inch MacBook Pro were put through their paces.
-There’s plenty more on offer too, such as Dell’s larger XPS 15 and the Acer Swift 5 SF514, which is the lightest 14-inch laptop we’ve ever tested.
+In our summer lab testing schedule, both the Dell XPS 13 9300 and the 2020 13-inch MacBook Pro were put through their paces.

 Dell XPS 13 vs MacBook Pro